eduardoscsouza/FaceMatch/README.md

 #### **Data augmentation**

 Our model wasn't generating good results when the face was on the bottom or edges of the image.
 That is because in most images in the dataset, the face is on the upper part.
 To solve that, we augmented the data, by translating the image randomly, without taking the face bounding box out of the image.
-After the translation, the image would contain an empty part (section that wasn't on the original image).
+After the translation, the image would contain an empty part (the section that wasn't on the original image).
 To fix that we filled those parts with the closest edge color of the original image.

 <img src="sample_imgs/not_augmented.jpg" width="210" height="300"></img>